rafael-c-alexandre/vpn-playbook/README.md

 If wireguard is to be used with WG Portal management UI, the following actions should be performed:

-1. Navigate ton the UI, login and edit the already created wg interface (in *server mode*) by selecting the *Peer Defaults* tab.
+1. Navigate to the UI, login and add a new created wg interface by clicking the '+'  button.
+2. Navigate to  the *Peer Defaults* tab.
-2. Add the following values:
+3. Add the following values:
   - Endpoint (server_hostname:wireguard_port)
   - IP networks (the IP addresses range from which the peers will get addresses, the default should be fine unless some other subnet may interfer)
   - Allowed IP Addresses (which target IP ranges should be routed through the VPN interface, if nothing specific, enter: `0.0.0.0/0` and `::0/0` for all the traffic to be router)
   - DNS (DNS servers which the peer should use when connectd to the VPN)
-3. Save and exit.
+4. Save and exit.

 ## Overriding Defaults